pwsacademy/swift-setup/platforms/fedora/README.md

-# Fedora 36
+# Fedora 40

-[**Fedora**](https://getfedora.org) isn’t officially supported yet, but it has excellent support for Swift and even provides a native package for easy installation.
+[**Fedora**](https://www.fedoraproject.org) has excellent support for Swift and even provides a native package for easy installation.

-To install Swift on Fedora, open the **Terminal** program and run the following command:
+To install Swift on Fedora, open the **Terminal** application and run the following command:

 ```
 sudo dnf install -y swift-lang